hozblok/formula/README.md

 Development plan:

+-   Deploy new verion with complex numbers support. (v4.0)
--   Complex numbers support.
+-   Complex numbers tests and examples.
 (Character `i` are reserved for this by default.)
+-   Simple usage example and tests.
+Functions and rounding description.
+-   Formatting documenation.
+Limits and caveats.
+-   Deploy wheels or eggs for Linux.

-This project built with [pybind11](https://github.com/pybind/pybind11).
+This project built with [pybind11](https://github.com/pybind/pybind11) and [boost](https://www.boost.org/doc/libs/1_83_0/libs/multiprecision/doc/html/index.html).

 ## Installation